SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step1.md

 ### 1.4a Deployment via GitHub Actions

-We want to automate the deployment via a GitHub Action. to be able to do so we need credentials to access the Kyma cluster from the action.
+We want to automate the deployment via a GitHub Action.
+To be able to do so we need credentials to access the Kyma cluster from the action.
 To do so we create a *service account* with the right permissions to deploy the different artifacts.

 To do so we create a namespace via: